College and university rankings: Russian Federation

 Several bodies rank Russian universities, including RIA Novosti / Forbes, independent rating agency RatER, Interfax (in cooperation with Ekho Moskvy) and the Russian journal Finance.

 RIA Novosty / Forbes rankings are conducted under the supervision of Public Chamber of Russia in cooperation with State University – Higher School of Economics.
 This ranking is considered the most objective system.
 It covers 476 higher education institutions and is based on the average score of the Unified State Examination that is required to enter a university.
-The ranking has separate subrankings for different subjects and clusters of universities.
+The ranking has separate sub-rankings for different subjects and clusters of universities.

 RIA Novosty rankings do not align with other local and international rankings such as Academic Ranking of World Universities and QS World University Rankings which take into account inherited reputation from the Soviet Union.

 RatER publishes annual rankings based on representation of university graduates in governmental, education and business elite.

 Interfax annually ranks "classical" (or multi-faculty) universities and higher education institutions specialising in law.
 Interfax' methodology quantifies several qualitative factors such as research, teaching standards, public opinion and social and international activity.

 Finance produces an integrated ranking of higher education institutions specialising in economics and finance.
 The Journal uses the average score of the Unified State Examination, the number of CFO graduates and the consolidated turnover of companies where graduate CFOs are employed.